NextMind is building a real-time brain computer interface, unveils Dev Kit for $399

 The device

 Before founding NextMind in September 2017, Kouider was a professor of cognitive neuroscience.
 He published papers in Science and Nature about visual consciousness and the brain.
 His work primarily focused on populations that couldn’t speak or express what they were thinking.
-His lab mainly worked with small babies, people who were asleep, and coma patients.
 His lab showed that babies were conscious of things around them and that people could learn while they were asleep via auditory content.
 After building up expertise decoding neural signals noninvasively, Kouider wanted to build a product that could do it all in real-time.

 “When we do science, we average across a lot of trials.
 We do the analysis offline,” explained Kouider.
 “The goal of NextMind was really to do the same thing — decode visual consciousness from the visual cortex, but do it in real time.
 By doing it in real time, we could get to brain-computer interactions.
 And our goal really is to democratize it — in the sense that we want to be able to use information from the cortex, to decode it, and to have you use it in interaction with any display.”